hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 Each CDKTF project has one or more `App` instances that act as a container for the infrastructure configurations you create and deploy.
 An `App` can have one or more [`Stacks`](./stacks.html) that represent a collection of related infrastructure.

-By default, CDKTF projects have one instance of `App`, but you could build as many apps as desired within a project.
-The output path for each `App` instance has to be unique to avoid conflicts between apps for the synthesized output.
-TODO: Please explain why someone would want multiple apps in their project?

 ### `Stack` Class

 A `Stack` represents a collection of infrastructure resources that CDKTF synthesizes as a separate Terraform configuration.
 It is equivalent to a [Terraform working directory](https://www.terraform.io/docs/cli/init/index.html).